Why Ghana will sink deeper and deeper into the mire under another NDC administration

 Columnist: Kwaku Badu

-Thus, our leaders, having the first-hand knowledge of our servile deference, continue to take us for granted.
+Thus, our leaders, having first-hand knowledge of our servile deference, continue to take us for granted.

 Some of us could hardly comprehend how and why any subtle mind would argue somewhat forcefully, albeit impetuously that facts and figures are not the determinants of a blossoming economy.
 How ironic?